GabDug/django-rest-framework-csv/README.md

 `PaginatedCSVRenderer` class and should be used with views that paginate data

-For more information about using renderers with Django REST Framework,see the [API Guide](http://django-rest-framework.org/api-guide/renderers/) or the [Tutorial](http://django-rest-framework.org/tutorial/1-serialization/).
+For more information about using renderers with Django REST Framework, see the [API Guide](http://django-rest-framework.org/api-guide/renderers/) or the [Tutorial](http://django-rest-framework.org/tutorial/1-serialization/).

 ## Running the tests